 6. The Strategic Management Group

-The Strategic Management Group will be chaired by a senior officer from Children's Social Care and will:
+The Strategic Management Group will be chaired by the Head of Service for operations within the Division of Children and Families and will:

 - Complete the mapping process started by the Strategy Discussion as set out in Section 5, The Strategy Meeting;